-There are multiple things to consider when picking your solar generator; which one is most important to you will be based on your individual needs.
+There are multiple things to consider when picking your solar generator for whole house; which one is most important to you will be based on your individual needs.

 Battery storage capacity, no matter what your use case, will be one of the top priorities.
 If you don’t have the capacity to store enough power for your needs when the solar panels are not generating power, the entire system becomes useless.

 The solar panels themselves are a prominent key component to the solar generator.
 Considering that you only get full sun for a small portion of the day, the solar panels must generate as much power as possible in that time.
 Keeping in mind, you want enough solar panel input power as your battery capacity can hold.